isaaceindhoven/velocita-proxy/proxy/README.md

 # Velocita Proxy Docker image

-[Velocita](https://github.com/isaaceindhoven/velocita-proxy) acts as a caching proxy to Composer package and distribution file repositories.
+[Velocita](https://github.com/isaaceindhoven/velocita-proxy) acts as a caching reverse proxy to Composer repositories.

 Combined with [composer-velocita](https://github.com/isaaceindhoven/composer-velocita), it can tremendously increase the performance of a `composer install` where a local cache is not yet available and makes sure your dependencies are